Nasamid/Security-Cam/README.md

 The photo will be stored in a .png format with its filename as the time when the photo was taken. (%day-%month-%year-%hour-%minute.png)

 ## Features
+* Face & Body detection
+* Can run automatically
+* Stores the photos locally and online
+* Can access photos remotely as long as you have access to your google drive
+* Runs at computer startup and as computer wakes-up from sleep
+* Uses google API for secure online processes

 ## Setup
 * Install the following using the terminal: